Introduction to high dimensional knots: High dimensional knots and links exist

-Note: In this article we move it smoothly. (`Smooth' is a mathematical term.
-However, if you currently associate the word `smooth' with how it is used in daily life, please continue to do so.)
+In this article, if we move a knot as above, we say that we move it smoothly. (`Smooth' and `tubular neighborhood' are mathematical terms.
+However, if you currently associate the word `smooth' and `tubular neighborhood' with how it is used in daily life, please continue to do so.)

 \np